buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcExternalReferenceResource/Entities/IfcDocumentInformation.md

 The document references to which the document applies

 ### IsPointedTo
-An inverse relationship from the IfcDocumentInformationRelationship to the related documents./EPM-HTML>
+An inverse relationship from the IfcDocumentInformationRelationship to the related documents.

 ### IsPointer
 An inverse relationship from the IfcDocumentInformationRelationship to the relating document.